 - Understand the platform that will be used to build your site.
 There is no excuse for a small business owner not to have an open source content management system.
 This means that you need a way to make changes to your site without the use of the developer.
 I know you might feel that you are not technical enough to do this, but maybe someone in your staff is.
 The bottom line you need to have a content management system and run for the hills if a company offers you a proprietary system.
 Stick with the well known popular content management systems like WordPress or Joomla or such.

 - Beware of cheap month-to-month website services.
-Many companies are out there offering cheap “website solutions” especially on verticals like Dentists, Lawyers, or Real Estate companies.
+Many companies are out there offering cheap “website solutions” especially on verticals like Internet marketing for dentists, SEO for personal injury lawyers, or Real Estate companies.
 They tend to charge cheap monthly fees and offer you a “great, customized” site.
 However, the moment you stop paying their fee, you no longer have a website.
 A website is an asset of your business.
 Sure, at the beginning it might not seem like it’s helping you much in terms of business (especially if you don’t spend efforts on Search Optimization or Search Marketing) but it is still an asset that can be worth a lot one day.
 You must be the owner of this asset, the URL, and the site itself.
 It might seem like a large investment at first, and the monthly fee might seem like a better deal, but don’t be fooled by it.

 - A graphic designer is not the same thing as a developer.
 Larger web developing companies will have graphic designers on staff, but the smaller web developer practices might only have developers that know a bit of Photoshop and fell they can get by without a graphic designer.
 However, big word of caution, Graphic Designers can be too artsy.
 If I had to choose between an artsy graphic designer and a web developer cognizant of SEO, I would choose the developer in a heartbeat.